One-Shot Distributed Source Simulation: As Quantum as it Can Get: Operational Quantities for One-Shot Distributed Source Simulation

 Moreover, the one-shot \textit{uniform} correlation of formation is defined as

-\end{definition} Note that by construction, the one-shot uniform correlation of formation may be viewed as one-shot distributed source simulation.
+\end{definition} \begin{remark} A careful reader may be baffled why we use twice the trace distance rather than the trace distance itself.
+This is because we will need to use the purified distance smoothing in our correlation measures.
+If we consider $\rho \approx_{\ve}^{L1} \wt{\rho}$, then $\rho \approx_{\sqrt{\ve}} \wt{\rho}$ whereas if we use trace distance directly there is a factor of 2.
+This is a problem if we want our results to hold for the full parameter range as in the converse we must convert to purified distance and $\sqrt{x} : [0,1] \to [0,1]$ but $\sqrt{2 x} : [0,1] \to [0,\sqrt{2}]$. \end{remark} Note that by construction, the one-shot uniform correlation of formation may be viewed as one-shot distributed source simulation.
 This can be seen as follows.
 By definition we are considering QMC $\wt{\rho}_{A-\pi-C}$, so the $X$ register is uniform and there exist local channels $\cR,\ol{\cR}$ that prepare the $A$ and $C$ registers from $X$.
-This means $X$ is the uniform randomness input, $\cR,\ol{\cR}$ are the local channels in the distributed source simulation, and by definition of $H_{0}$, given in \eqref{eq:Hartley-def}, $H_{0}(X)$ is measuring the minimum number of bits of uniform randomness necessary.
+This means $X$ is the uniform randomness input, $\cR,\ol{\cR}$ are the local channels in the distributed source simulation, and by definition of the Hartley entropy \eqref{eq:Hartley-entropy} , $H_{0}(X)$ is measuring the minimum number of bits of uniform randomness necessary.
 Thus we have defined our operational quantity of primary interest.

-We also define the related operational quantities of ``entanglement-assisted correlation of formation" and ``private correlation of formation." \begin{definition} Let $\ve \in (0,1)$.
-The one-shot secret entanglement-assisted correlation of formation is defined as